amaldeeppj/Learn/Nov/Terraform/27dec2022/README.md

 ###### Simple VPC

 * Creates a VPC in specified region with specified CIDR, creates private and public subnets in all availability zones.
 * Optional NAT Gateway.
-NAT Gateway will be shared by all private subnets
+There will be only one NAT Gateway, and it will be shared by all private subnets
 * Can be used for development environment